 Low-latency wasn't fast enough for us - so we designed our optimization engine from the ground up in a high-performance compiled language to perform at speeds exceeding those typically found in true real-time environments.

 The optimization engine, which runs on any flavor of Linux, can optimize thousands of routes per second on a single low-end commodity server.
 As an example, a 10 stop route is optimized in under 1 millisecond, a 50 stop route in 30 MS, a 200 stop multi-depot route in less than 300 MS, and a 500 stop multi-depot, multi-vehicle, multi-period route in 3 seconds - all on low-end commodity virtualized cloud hardware and in near constant-time.

 Our distributed asynchronous messaging library, distance matrices, and routing cluster engine are completely in-memory and run in a 100% SSD environment, so that what-if scenarios, simulations, and re-optimizations are even faster than cold-cache hit optimizations.

-Our logistics, routing, and optimization API's are currently used to plan, execute, and manage in excess of 100 million deliveries and pickups per year.
+Our logistics, routing, and optimization API's are currently used to plan, execute, and manage in excess of 200 million transactions per year.
 As you can imagine, we process a large amount of data, considering that each stop has associated data containing notes, multimedia attachments, and a perpetual GPS tracking history of each route and device.

 The system regularly monitors hundreds of thousands of mobile devices per month and our telematics gateway supports real-time data ingestion from over 500 different telematics vendors.
 Our geocoding and matrix generating clusters create road-level driving distance and time matrices at the rate of millions of addresses per second.
 For even more capacity, servers can be introduced into the Active/Active optimization pool, in one or more availability zones, and our optimization systems will scale out horizontally to meet any demand.